SnapGen++: Unleashing Diffusion Transformers for Efficient High-Fidelity Image Generation on Edge Devices: Method

+Unlike U-Net baselines (e.g., SnapGen~\cite{hu2024snapgen}) that save computation by removing Self-Attention in early stages, DiTs depend on attention throughout the network, necessitating a different strategy.
 We develop the efficient DiT through a series of key architectural design ablations.
-All variants are trained on the ImageNet-1K dataset~\cite{deng2009imagenet} for conditional image generation at $256\times256$ resolution and evaluated using the \textit{validation loss} (Val Loss) following the protocol of~\cite{wan2025}.
-This metric shows stronger correlation with perceptual quality and human preference than conventional image metrics such as FID~\cite{fid}, aligned with the findings in~\cite{esser2024sd3}.
+All variants are trained on the ImageNet-1K~\cite{deng2009imagenet} for conditional image generation at $256\times256$ resolution and evaluated using the \emph{validation loss} (Val Loss) following the protocol of~\cite{wan2025}.
+This metric shows stronger correlation with perceptual quality and human preference than conventional metrics like FID~\cite{fid}, particularly under architectural variations, aligned with the findings in~\cite{esser2024sd3}.
 Model efficiency is measured by parameter count and inference latency on iPhone~16~Pro~Max.
 For consistency, all models employ the Flux VAE~\cite{blackforestlabs2024flux} and the CLIP-L~\cite{radford2021learning} text encoder, and are trained for 200K iterations using the flow-matching~\cite{liu2022flow, lipman2022flow}.
 As a reference, we implement the SnapGen~\cite{hu2024snapgen} (\cref{fig:dit_ablation}, rightmost column) as our baseline, which achieves a latency of \textit{274\,ms} and a Val Loss of \textit{0.5131}.

 \textbf{(A) Baseline Architecture.} Our design builds on the PixArt-$\alpha$~\cite{chen2023pixartalpha} DiT backbone, chosen for its strong balance between parameter efficiency and computational cost.
-To adapt it for edge deployment, we incorporate multi-query attention (MQA)~\cite{shazeer2019fast-mqa} and reduce the feed-forward expansion ratio to 3, yielding a compact 424M-parameter DiT.
+To adapt it for edge deployment, we incorporate multi-query attention (MQA)~\cite{shazeer2019fast-mqa} and reduce the feed-forward network (FFN) expansion ratio to three, yielding a compact 424M-parameter DiT.
 This baseline attains a validation loss of \textit{0.506} with an inference latency of \textit{2000\,ms} (\cref{fig:dit_ablation}, first column).

-\emph{Computation Analysis.} The main computational bottleneck arises from self-attention (SA) at high resolutions.
+\emph{Computation Analysis.} The main computational bottleneck arises from Self-Attention (SA) at high resolutions.
 For a $1024^2$ image, the VAE encoder yields a $128^2$ latent map.
 After patchification, this corresponds to $64^2$ tokens (\textit{4096} in total), substantially increasing SA cost and often causing out-of-memory (OOM) errors on edge hardware.
-To address this, we introduce several architectural modifications that improve efficiency while preserving generation fidelity.
+To address this, we introduce below macro- and micro-level modifications to improve efficiency while preserving generation fidelity.